Senior Living: Options for Rewarding Retirement

-Today’s seniors are more active than ever, and retirement communities, home builders and independent contractors have become even more adept at addressing their physical and social needs.
+Today’s seniors are more active than ever, and retirement communities like that respite care for seniors, home builders and independent contractors have become even more adept at addressing their physical and social needs.
 Whether retired, empty-nesters or those seeking a change in lifestyle, seniors today have many options for making their homes in the Central Virginia area.

 Blakely also believes in what is formally called Aging in Place (AIP), which proposes the concept of remaining at home in a safe, familiar, comfortable environment for the rest of a lifetime.
 Blakely proposes that AIP “helps seniors look more into the type of living that they would want to have, and the type of lifestyle they want to live, before they have to go somewhere with skilled care.”